ANEC in $\lambda \, \phi^4$ theory: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Emil Akhmedov, Daniele Dorigoni and Stefan Theisen for discussions.
+TB is supported by STFC grants ST/P000258/1 and ST/T000759/1.
+LC~is supported by the International Max Planck Research School for Mathematical and Physical Aspects of Gravitation, Cosmology and Quantum Field Theory.
 HG is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 740209).
-LC~is supported by the International Max Planck Research School for Mathematical and Physical Aspects of Gravitation, Cosmology and Quantum Field Theory.
-TB is supported by STFC grants ST/P000258/1 and ST/T000759/1.